Encephalartos

 Encephalartos is a genus of cycad native to Africa.
-Several species of Encephalartos are commonly referred to as bread trees, bread palms or kaffir bread, since a bread-like starchy food can be prepared from the centre of the stem.
-The genus name is derived from the Greek words en (within), kephalē (head), and artos (bread), referring to the use of the pith to make food.
+Several species of Encephalartos are commonly referred to as bread trees, or bread palms since a bread-like starchy food can be prepared from the centre of the stem.
+The genus name is derived from Ancient Greek ἐγκέφαλος (encéphalos), meaning "head", and ἄρτος (ártos), meaning "bread", referring to the use of the pith to make food.
 They are, in evolutionary terms, some of the most primitive living gymnosperms.

 All the species are endangered, some critically, due to their exploitation by collectors and traditional medicine gatherers.
 The whole genus is listed under CITES Appendix I which prohibits international trade in specimens of these species except for certain non-commercial motives, such as scientific research.

 Description

 Several of the species possess stout trunks.
 In E. cycadifolius, the main trunks are up to 10 ft high, and several of them may be united at a base where a former main trunk once grew.
 The persistent, pinnate leaves are arranged in a terminal spreading crown, or ascending.
 The rigid leaflets are variously spiny or incised along their margins.
 The leaflets have a number of parallel veins and no central vein.
 The chromosome count is 2n=18.